Choosing content to create

 • Kings such as Richard III faced complex problems in governing England and they tried intelligent solutions to those problems although sometimes problems were too great to solve

-Materials for teaching about this topic will be added to the site by early September 2019.
+Materials for teaching about this topic will be added to the site early 2020.

 Part 1: Conclusions